Generate Campaign Slogans With AI: 20 Candidates in One Pass

 When not to rely on AI alone

 Slogans live or die on cultural fit.
-AI will produce lines that are technically correct but sound foreign in your market.
-Bring at least one native-speaker editor and one person from the target audience into the selection.
-Avoid puns AI generates in a non-English market — they usually do not land.
+AI produces lines that are technically correct but read foreign in your market, especially puns, which rarely survive translation.
+Put at least one native-speaker editor and one person from the target audience in the room for the pick.

 What to feed the AI